PS122’s Coil 2017 Festival

 Come with ready hearts.
 Come all day or for a stitch.
 Every 2 hours we’ll shift a conversation to a new critical topic engaging the intersections of the Indigenous with contemporary American culture.
 This durational sewing bee underpins a large-scale experiment in public engagement and sewing culminating in an all-night, outdoor performance event in 2017, Then a Cunning Voice and A Night We Spend Gazing at Stars, created by Emily Johnson/Catalyst.

-Performance Space 122’s Coil 2017 Festival is made possible in part by Australian Consulate-General in New York, Australia Council for the Arts, Axe-Houghton Foundation, Barragga Bay Fund, British Council, Doris Duke Charitable Foundation, Flanders State of the Art, Howard Gilman Foundation, The Harkness Foundation for Dance, The Hyde and Watson Foundation, Jerome Foundation, Lambent Foundation Fund of Tides Foundation, The Andrew W. Mellon Foundation, Mertz Gilmore Foundation, Morrison Foerster Foundation, National Endowment for the Arts, National Performance Network (NPN), New England Foundation for the Arts’ National Dance Project, New York City Department of Cultural Affairs in partnership with the City Council, The New York Community Trust, New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, Jerome Robbins Foundation, The Fan Fox and Leslie R. Samuels Foundation, The Shubert Foundation, and The Harold & Mimi Steinberg Charitable Trust.
+Performance Space 122’s Coil 2017 Festival is supported by A.R.T.
+New York, Australian Consulate-General in NY, Australia Council for the Arts, Axe-Houghton Foundation, Barragga Bay Fund, Bloomberg Philanthropies, British Council, Chromocell, Doris Duke Charitable Foundation, East Village Community Coalition, Flanders State of the Art, Howard Gilman Foundation, The Harkness Foundation for Dance, Humanities New York, The Hyde and Watson Foundation, Jerome Foundation, Lambent Foundation Fund of Tides Foundation, MAP Fund, The Andrew W. Mellon Foundation, Mertz Gilmore Foundation, Morrison Foerster Foundation, National Endowment for the Arts, National Performance Network (NPN), New England Foundation for the Arts’ National Dance Project, New York City Department of Cultural Affairs in partnership with the City Council, The New York Community Trust, New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, Jerome Robbins Foundation, Rockefeller Brothers Fund, The Fan Fox and Leslie R. Samuels Foundation, The Shubert Foundation, The Harold & Mimi Steinberg Charitable Trust, Theatermania.
+See full funding and co-production credits here.

 PS122’s Coil 2017 Festival is part of January in NYC is the Place to Be for the Performing Arts, celebrating the unmatched convergence of performing arts professionals, audiences and events in New York City.
 Every January, more than 45,000 people from around the globe flock to New York City for public festivals and industry gatherings, featuring over 1,500 performances by thousands of world-class artists of all disciplines and genres, including world music, theater, dance, jazz, and more.